karlvr/consistent.js/README.md

 The scope starts with no properties.
 You add properties to the scope and then apply them to the DOM.
 In your HTML markup you add `ct...` attributes to declare to Consistent how to use the scope’s properties.
 You can also use `data-ct...` instead of `ct...` if you prefer.

 The scope contains a `$` property in which Consistent keeps its functions and scope.
 For example, when you want to apply the scope you call `scope.$.apply()`.
 This `$` property separates the properties you add to the scope from Consistent, so you can add properties with any other name.
-Note that this `$` is nothing to do with jQuery and doesn’t interfere with it as it is contained in the scope.
+Note that this `$` is nothing to do with jQuery and doesn’t interfere with it.

-The scope contains scalar values, such as booleans, strings and numbers, and value functions, that return a calculated value.
+The scope may contain scalar values, such as booleans, strings and numbers, and also value functions that return a calculated value.
 The scope also contains any event handler functions you create.
 To separate these event handlers from your values they are stored in properties beginning with a `$`, e.g. `$handleClick`.

 Consistent includes a jQuery plugin, and the examples below show this approach.
 Consistent does not however require jQuery and can be used without it.